Economy of California: Agriculture

 Compared to other states, California has a large agriculture industry (including fruit, vegetables, dairy, and wine production), The total economic contribution is likely more than double this value (see below).
 Airborne exports of perishable fruits and vegetables amounted to approximately $579 million in 2007.
-By way of comparison, California exported more agricultural products by air that year than 23 other states did by all modes of transport, though its agriculture is somewhat dependent on illegal immigrants.
+By way of comparison, California exported more agricultural products by air that year than 23 other states did by all modes of transport.
+Its agriculture is somewhat dependent on illegal immigrants.

 According to the California Department of Food and Agriculture, "California agriculture is a $42.6 billion dollar industry that generates at least $100 billion in related economic activity."
 The state's agricultural sales first exceeded $30 billion in 2004, making it more than twice the size of any other state's agriculture industry.

-Milk is California's number one farm commodity.
 The state's almond industry produces the most export value of any farm product, with $4.5 billion in foreign sales in 2016.
 Dairy and dairy products ranked second to almonds with a total export value of $1.42 billion, a 24 percent increase over 2010.
 California leads the United States in strawberry production; due to its optimal climate and productive soil, the state is the source of over 80% of the nation's strawberry harvest.